TobyCyan/Assistant-AI/README.md

 1. User Onboarding.
 2. Tasks Prioritisation Suggestion by AI.
 3. Recurring Task (Periodically Recurring Tasks).
-4. Exchange of Points for Decorative Items and Accessories for the Virtual Assistant.
+4. Exchange of Points for Decorative Items and Accessories for the User and Virtual Assistant.
+5. User Profile, Friend Request and Equipment System.

 ### Core Features Details